 Dr Rebekah Humphreys BA, MA, PhD.
 Fellow of the Higher Education Academy

 Tel: +44 (0) 1570 424975

 - Lecturer in Philosophy

 Rebekah completed her BA, MA, and PhD at Cardiff University.
-Before teaching at TSD, Rebekah worked for a number of years as a Philosophy Tutor at Cardiff University and as a Visiting Lecturer for University of Wales, Newport.
+Before teaching at TSD, Rebekah worked at Cardiff University, University of Wales, Newport, and Bangor University.

 She also taught A Level Philosophy for Cardiff and the Vale College, and continues to work as a Philosophy Tutor for the Royal Institute of Philosophy, delivering philosophy in further education colleges.

 MA modules taught:

 - Environmental Philosophy